Building a Condominium Building

 Hard Costs

 The cost per unit to build a condo.
 How much does it cost to build a condo.
 Land costs.
 Project costs.
-Condo builder and architect.The hard costs in terms of the number of storeys in a building would be as follows (per square feet pricing in GTA):
+Condo builder and architect.The hard costs in terms of the number of stories in a building would be as follows (per square feet pricing in GTA):

-• Hybrid construction of up to 6 storeys – $195 -$265
+• Hybrid construction of up to 6 stories - $195 -$265

 • Up to 12 storeys - $215 - $280